 The Jerry Hahn Brotherhood — Hahn on guitar, Mike Finnegan on vocals and keyboards.
 Bobby Stout is a real person, by the way.
 As I recall, he was rather proud of the song.

 Richard Thompson, Henry the Human Fly — Legend has it that this was the worst-selling album in its label’s history.
 Thompson was still learning his craft as a songwriter then, but the record has worn well.

 Sea Train — One of the worst-selling albums1 of all time, period, with one of the lousiest covers ever (the cover in the video is from the CD reissue, which was prettied-up a bit).
-After some personnel changes, a subtle name change and a coat of George Martin gloss varnish, they had a small hit and introduced thousands of hippies to bluegrass-rock fusion, but I like their earlier album better.
+After some personnel changes, a subtle name change and a coat of George Martin gloss varnish, they had a small hit and introduced thousands of hippies to bluegrass fiddle, but I like their earlier album better.

 Back Door — Sometimes you’ll find the tune in the video called “Jive Grind,” which was its title on the American release.

 Norman Blake, Whiskey before Breakfast — One of the highlights of the first bluegrass festival I ever attended was Blake’s set, which included “Old Grey Mare.”

 Michael Mantler, The Hapless Child — Mantler’s settings of Edward Gorey stories, narrated by Robert Wyatt.
 Musicians include Carla Bley, keyboards; Steve Swallow, bass; Jack DeJohnette, drums; Terje Rypdal, guitar.
 The track above apparently was included in a later Wyatt compilation.
 This is the proper cover for Mantler’s record: